Student Staff

 Aria M. Fafat ’27

-Aria is a freshman at Claremont McKenna College studying Biochemistry and Public Policy.
+Aria is studying Biochemistry and Public Policy.
 Her interest in public policy and government stemmed from her involvement in her high school’s law society.
 She is interested in public healthcare and education policy and is excited to hone her quantitative research skills further at the Rose.
 Outside of academic interests, she enjoys painting, watching sitcoms, playing badminton, and listening to music.

 Kahani Malhotra ’27

-Kahani is a freshman at Claremont McKenna College studying Public Policy with a prospective dual major in PPE.
+Kahani is studying Public Policy with a prospective dual major in PPE.
 She hails from New Delhi, India, but is a globetrotter, having lived in five different countries—India, Sudan, Russia, Malaysia, and the US—while being a Texan at heart.
 Her research into marijuana legislation under a Californian cannabis-infusion company and work in a congressional campaign in Saratoga drew her to conduct research for the Rose Institute.
 She is most excited about researching drug policy, investigating red vs. blue state politics, and uplifting South Asian voices and experiences through her work.

 Samuel L. Yao ’27